MahdiBM/CRChatBot/README.md

 ```
 You should be greeted with some kind-of an error message saying that your channel is not white-listed!
 Don't worry though!
 To white-list any channels, you only need to know their channel name.
 You can find it in their url on Twitch, when you are watching that channel live.
 As an example, the url for my channel is `https://twitch.tv/mahdimmbm` so my channel name is `mahdimmbm`.
-Take the channel name and call this endpoint to white-list the channel:
+Take the channel name and call this endpoint to white-list the channel (Channel name should be all lower-cased):
 ```
 https://yourdomain.com/twitch/api/v1/streamers/CHANNEL_NAME/add
 ```